ImageMagick/Usage-Markdown/morphology/index.md

 [![\[IM Text\]](kernel_multi.gif)](kernel_multi.gif)

 Now this definition actually consists of just the one kernel which has been expanded to form a set of 4 kernels each rotated by 90 degrees.

-ASIDE: This definition is almost equivalent to the the special '`Corners`' pattern matching kernel (see below). except that it limits itself to corners of the actual shape, and not just any corner, background or foreground.
+ASIDE: This definition is almost equivalent to the the special '`Corners`' pattern matching kernel (see below), except that it limits itself to corners of the actual shape, and not just any corner, background or foreground.

 #### Expanding to a Rotated Kernel List